wookiehangover/wookiehangover.com/pages/writing/what-I-read-in-2016.html.md

 Boy was I wrong.

 Full of bluster: yes.
 Taleb is absurdly bumptious, but in a way that I find endearing.
 Lacking in content: hardly.
 The only similarity to cheapie business books is some of the repetitiveness in the arguments being presented, but that’s at best a superficial criticism.
-I poured through _Antifragile_, the cumulative argument in the [_Incerto_][incerto] series, but the the prologue assured me that I wouldn’t need to read the previous three volumes as a prerequisite to grokking the subject matter.
+I poured through _Antifragile_, the cumulative argument in the [_Incerto_][incerto] series, but the prologue assured me that I wouldn’t need to read the previous three volumes as a prerequisite to grokking the subject matter.

 After reading _Antifragile_ I let its ideas stew in my brain for a few months, as I dug through other non-fiction in nearby fields and concepts, particularly by Niall Ferguson.
 But _Antifragile_ kept on bugging me.
 I wanted to re-read it.